w3c-webmob/network-evolution-roadmap/roadmap.md

 * WCDMA HSPA - Data communications which extends WCDMA using shared channel, higher modulation and other methods to increase rates  (around 7–42 Mbit/s).
 HSPA+ extends these data rates up to 84 Mbit/s.
 In 2011 HSPA+ was operational in 170 countries.
 * LTE - 4G mobile technology, short for "Long Term Evolution", developed for data communication and maintained by 3GPP.
 LTE is an all-IP flat architecture system.
 Users need an LTE capable device to make use of LTE as LTE operates on a separate radio spectrum.
 * TD-LTE - (Time-Division Duplex LTE) one of the two variants of LTE (the other being LTE-FDD).
 The differences exist between uploading and downloading data.
 LTE-TDD uses a single frequency, alternating between uploading and downloading data through time.
+* LTE-U - LTE for the unlicensed band.
+* LTE-eMBMS - LTE Enhanced Multimedia Broadcast Services.
+Provides for point-to-multipoint transmission over LTE, and is compatible with HTTP streaming techniques such as DASH (Dynamic Adatpive Streaming over HTTP).
 * AXGP - "4G" technology originating in Japan, not LTE but compaitble with TD-LTE systems in China.
 * WiMAX
 * LTE Advanced - major enhancement to LTE